jtrfp/terminal-recall/README.md

 An unofficial engine remake for Terminal Velocity and Fury3 written in Java.
 It aims to accept POD files for the original games or third-party creations and play them with updated graphics and sound, similar to the way Spring RTS enhances the Total Annihilation game.

+### User Requirements
+* java 11 or later
+* Windows or Linux
+* Legally-obtained .POD files from the original game(s): STARTUP.POD, plus CDROM.POD for Terminal Velocity, FURY3.POD for Fury3, FURYSE.POD for F!Zone, or a custom POD.
+Note that STARTUP.POD are somewhat interchangeable between TV and Fury3 but they will adversely affect the SFX and dashboard if mixed.
+* nVIDIA, Intel, or AMD (fglrx in linux) GPU capable of OpenGL 3.3 or later.

 See files also: CREDITS, COPYING, LICENSE*

 Terminal Recall (TRCL) is part of the Java Terminal Reality File Parsers project (jTRFP.org).